≪ Go to our review of Hiking Boots - Women's

 Year after year, Salomon provides the outdoor industry with well-made, comfortable hiking boots and shoes, and this season is no exception.
 The Salomon X Ultra Mid II Gore-Tex hiking boots are an all-around great shoe.
 They are exceptionally cushioned, required very little time to break in, and held up on the rough and varied trails where we did our testing.
 These boots received some of our highest scores during the rigorous testing period because they are a reliable choice for a hiking boot.
 There is nothing that makes them stand out per se, but they stand up to our winners in all categories.
 For lighter hiking needs, Salomon also makes a shoe version of the X Ultra Mid 2.

 RELATED REVIEW: The Best Hiking Boots for Women of 2018

 Our Analysis and Hands-on Test Results

-The Salomon X Ultra Mid II are a very comfortable boot with an aggressive tread pattern and optimum water resistance, perfect for all-day hikes in wet conditions.
+The Salomon X Ultra Mid II is a very comfortable boot with an aggressive tread pattern and optimum water resistance, perfect for all-day hikes in wet conditions.